mangatanyc/columbia-lecture-concierge/backend/README.md

 ### Stack Deployment ###

-Go to the root of the repository and run the following command, while specifying the correct environment:
+Go to the root of the repository and run the following command, while specifying the required parameters:

 ```
 #!bash